SamvelBarseghyan/Automated-Bot/README.md

 `[bot_config]` should contains the following fields:

 * base_uri - URI of the API which will be used to create users/posts/likes and etc.
-* users_path - Path/Endpoint of the API that will be called to create users.
-* posts_path - Path/Endpoint of the API that will be called to create/like posts.
-* workers_count - Number of workers that will be created to make parallel queries to the API.
-If value is bigger than 10 it will be automaticaly set to 10.

 Example:
 ```